INTP Relationships and Love

 Does INTP behave differently among different people?
 The simple answer is no. INTP prefers originality and genuineness.
 They want to be accepted for who they are and would not behave differently for social approval or external validation.

 But if you dig deeper, INTP can be chameleons and change their persona to fit in the social environment.
 It has to do with social, professional, or emotional needs.
 INTP does switch persona if the other person or group matters to them or fulfills their particular need.
-INTP are logical people with questionable social skills.
-They learn these social skills over time by observing the people they interact with.
-They imitate the facial expressions and learned words without actually feeling anything.

 But this INTP chameleon act is time-bound.
-If they are forced to continuously act in a way they don’t like, INTP will rebel.
-The INTP was adjusting their behavior to suit your temperament because they cared about you for certain reasons.
-Being superficial drains them.
-They will gradually try to balance their real self with the one that is harmonious to you.
-If pushed too far, INTP will be forced to re-evaluate your importance in their life.
+If they are forced to act in a way they don’t like continuously, INTP will rebel.
+The INTP adjust their behavior to suit your temperament because they care about you for certain reasons.

 How to propose an INTP?